“Kim’s Convenience is part of an exciting new chapter of Asian faces on Western television.”

 The original play is compact and vibrant, but the sitcom format unpacks the play’s individual scenes and beats, spreading them across the first season’s thirteen episodes.
-While this results in the story losing a bit of weight compared to the play, it also allows the storytellers to open the aperture and bring in new characters to explore more aspects of the Kims’ lives.
+While this results in the story losing a bit of weight compared to the play, it also allows the aperture to open, allowing in new characters for the Kims to react to and grow with.
 Episodes ebb and flow, ranging from the low-hanging chuckles of language barriers to gripping family tensions of a lost son returning home.
 And while the intergenerational conflict is a familiar setup, the delightful lens into Korean culture and the immigrant experience elevates Kim’s Convenience above its cookie-cutter sitcom peers.

 The male and female characters in Kim’s Convenience are equally drawn, both in terms of complexity and screen time.
 They have flaws, but are lovable, and all characters—even the older Appa (Paul Sun-Hyung Lee) and Umma (Jean Yoon)—have compelling romances and backstories.

-The thankful absence of gender biases in this show makes male-dominated sitcoms like Big Bang Theory or Silicon Valley look passé with their glaring imbalances.
+In contrast, male-dominated sitcoms like The Big Bang Theory or HBO's Silicon Valley look passé with their glaring imbalances.
 Even comedies with respectful depictions of women, like Black-ish or Master of None, fall short when it comes to breaking out of gender tropes.
-In a genre that skews heavily male, Kim’s Convenience is a haven for male and female views, while sacrificing none of the laughs.
+In a genre that skews heavily male, Kim’s Convenience is a haven for male and female viewers alike.